 - The dashboard also includes portfolio details (viewing and editing), a summary with a “progress bar,” and a Status section with summaries for all current portfolios.

 - Makes long-term and short-term reporting easier.
 It is designed specifically to accommodate the need for PMOs and executives in a portfolio to be transparent and flexible.

 - Advanced customization options make it extremely adaptable to any market segment or business landscape.

 - Maintenance-free.
 Not just much more affordable, but it also includes technical support and data backups, so you don’t have to spend any time managing environments.

 Benefits of Using Project Management

 So, the main difference between project management and the traditional approach is that the task is first formulated, the goal is set, and then the performers create a clear calendar and financial plan for achieving this goal.
-This approach allows you to have approximately:
+This approach allows you (especially for future project managers) to have approximately:

-- A 20-30% increase in overall level of project implementation efficiency
+- A 20-30% increase in the overall level of project implementation efficiency

 - A 50% increase in the rate of turnover of funds